MLHale/nebraska-gencyber-modules/2019/introduction_to_computational_thinking_and_design_process/README.md

 an example would be:

-As a `instagram user in highschool`, I want to `post pictures of myself and my friends`, so that I can `build my social status at school`.
+As a `instagram user in high school`, I want to `post pictures of myself and my friends`, so that I can `build my social status at school`.

 This may create very different requirements that a different kind of instagram user with different actions and rationales, e.g.